 Information on the Crime Map is compiled from the Department of Public Safety's Campus Police Incident Reports.
 These summary reports do not include general service, medical assist, or alarm calls.
 The previous months' maps are also listed.
-Please note, a Daily Crime Log can be reviewed during normal business hours at the Department of Public Safety Headquarters, 75 Charlesfield Street.
+Please note, a Daily Crime Log can be reviewed on DPS' website or during normal business hours at the Department of Public Safety Headquarters, 75 Charlesfield Street.